osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-a-community.md

    3.5.
 Select an invitation with a status of Invitation Accepted.
 The Invitation Details pane opens.
    3.6.
 Click **Confirm Tenant**.
 When prompted for confirmation, click **Confirm Tenant** again.
 The invitee's tenant is now part of the community.

-## Pause or resume sharing your tenant's data

-This procedure is TBD

 ## Remove a tenant from a community

 Use this procedure to remove a tenant from a community.
 This action might be necessary if a business relationship changes or the tenant's organization experiences a security breach.